yunusparvezkhan/go-c101/README.md

 ### Usecases of Go
 Go is a high-level programming language, which means that it is very human readable and not complex.
 Because it is a compiled programming language it can be used to build programs for operating systems that are supported by Go.
 Mostly Go is used for server-side programs in the industry, but that doesn't mean that it can not create client-side applications.

+### Advantages of Go
+Go comes with many advantages over other languages to program softwares.

+1. Go is statically types

+    -